 Narrative Medicine: A Practical Approach for Clinicians and Educators

-Lecture by: Elizabeth Lahti, MD
+Speaker: Elizabeth Lahti, MD

 Backgroud: Dr. Lahti received her undergraduate degree in English and Spanish literature from Lawrence University, and her medical degree from University of Illinois at Chicago.
 She completed her Internal Medicine residency at Oregon Health Science University, where she is currently an Assistant Professor of Medicine, and the Director of Narrative Medicine in the YourMD curriculum in the OHSU School of Medicine.
 She teaches narrative medicine and reflective practice to interprofessional students, residents and faculty with a particular interest in identity formation and resilience through story.
 Dr. Lahti co-founded the Northwest Narrative Medicine Collaborative which hosts an annual conference and monthly community of practice, where health professionals, patients, caregivers, and artists explore their experience of illness through story, with an eye on improving the healthcare experience for all.
 Her poetry and short prose has been published in Annals of Internal Medicine, Journal of General Internal Medicine, and Intima: A Journal of Narrative Medicine.